 For many women, coping with hair loss during chemotherapy treatments can be one of the most difficult challenges of cancer.
-Susan Beausang, founder of “4women.com” and one of the contributors in my book (When Cancer Hits), has researched the topic of hair loss to determine just how much it affects women and what they can do about it.
+Susan Beausang, founder of “4women.com” has researched the topic of hair loss to determine just how much it affects women and what they can do about it.

 Susan comes from a family with three generations of breast cancer survivors, and went through a double mastectomy because she carries the cancer gene.
 A victim of a disease called “Alopecia Universalis,” she lost all her hair years ago, and has experienced first-hand the difficulty of dealing with the “stares and hurtful comments” she received.